Space partitioning

-In geometry, space partitioning is the process of an entire space (usually a Euclidean space) into two or more disjoint subsets (see also partition of a set).
+In geometry, space partitioning is the process of dividing an entire space (usually a Euclidean space) into two or more disjoint subsets (see also partition of a set).
 In other words, space partitioning divides a space into non-overlapping regions.
 Any point in the space can then be identified to lie in exactly one of the regions.

 Overview

 Space-partitioning systems are often hierarchical, meaning that a space (or a region of space) is divided into several regions, and then the same space-partitioning system is recursively applied to each of the regions thus created.
 The regions can be organized into a tree, called a space-partitioning tree.

 Most space-partitioning systems use planes (or, in higher dimensions, hyperplanes) to divide space: points on one side of the plane form one region, and points on the other side form another.
 Points exactly on the plane are usually arbitrarily assigned to one or the other side.
 Recursively partitioning space using planes in this way produces a BSP tree, one of the most common forms of space partitioning.